icebob/moleculer-java-site/docs/services.md

 The programming language doesn't matter, such as those available on JavaScript based nodes.
 These properties are passed on as the service is discovered.

-It is advisable to process these properties using (Java or JavaScipt-based) **Middlewares**, and based on the values of the properties, Middlewares may change the way the services work.
+It is advisable to process these properties using (Java or JavaScipt-based) [Middlewares](middlewares.html), and based on the values of the properties, Middlewares may change the way the services work.

 The following example shows three types of Annotation conversions.
 The first one (the `@Deprecated`) is an Annotation without parameters.